 Boise State Public Radio is southern and central Idaho’s connection to NPR news programming, classical music, and jazz.
 The station’s 18 transmitters and translators reach about one million listeners from Boise and Twin Falls to McCall and Sun Valley.

 Boise State Public Radio’s news station is KBSX 91.5 FM.
-Here, you’ll find NPR’s cornerstone programs like Morning Edition and All Things Considered, plus fan favorites like Fresh Air, The Best of Car Talk, and This American Life.
+Here, you’ll find NPR’s cornerstone programs like Morning Edition and All Things Considered, plus fan favorites like Fresh Air and This American Life.
 KBSX is also home to local and regionally-produced in-depth news features and interviews.

 KBSU 90.3 FM is Boise State Public Radio’s music and arts service.
 In addition to hearing world-class symphonies perform great works by composers like Mozart, Dvorak, and Bach, KBSU is also where you’ll hear jazz, folk, rock, and alternative music.
 KBSU 90.3 FM broadcasts nationally-distributed programs like A Prairie Home Companion, From the Top, and Mountain Stage.
 A handful of local hosts produce a range of music programs, from Open Range Radio and Idaho Music to Private Idaho and Shakedown Street.